kawaiiDango/pano-scrobbler/faq.md

 ### I cannot edit scrobbles older than 14 days

-It is not possible to edit scrobbles older than 14 days using this app, whether or not you have a last.fm pro subscription due to the method used for editing.
+It is not possible to edit scrobbles older than 14 days using this app, regardless of whether you have a last.fm pro subscription, due to the method used for editing.

 ### Pictures of some artists are missing even though they have a picture on last.fm